ajagtian/Java_Heap_Library/README.md

 <pre>
 	1.) import the Heap.class in you file.
-	2.) use the api provide
+	2.) use the api provided
 		2.1) insert
 		2.2) findMin
 		2.3) extractMin